Which foods contain how much protein?

 Nuts

 Peanuts, almonds, cashews, walnuts and hazelnuts are particularly rich in protein.
 However, they also contain a lot of phosphate and potassium.
-Therefore, you should rather not consume them in large quantities.
+Therefore, you should not consume them in large quantities.

 Sweets